What is a product-based business?

 When you’re stuck in the traditional consultancy model, you know what I mean by feast or famine.
 It’s always the same.
 Too much work is coming in all at once, so you don’t have time to think.
 Or there’s nothing at all, and you start to worry about cash flow and paying the bills.

-I invite you to think about creating products that bring in recurring income from your existing services business clients.
-The best part of this is that it can be a straightforward way to start building your product ecosystem, as you probably already have the clients who will buy these products.
+I invite you to think about creating recurring revenue products for your existing services business clients.
+The best part of this is that it can be a straightforward way to start building your product ecosystem, as you probably already have clients who will buy these products.
 Your clients love you even more because your products carry on solving their problems over time, so there’s even more impact.

 What kind of products might be helpful for clients and build a recurring income revenue stream?